Best Time to Visit Cornwall Coast Path and Ocean

 You can visit Cornwall without a car if you don’t mind sticking to a single area or relying on sometimes slow public transit options like buses.

-Luckily there are many rental car companies in Cornwall, so you can pick up a rental here if you don’t have a vehicle already.
-Look for rental locations at your arrival train station or the Newquay airport.
-Find the best prices and book in advance with Booking.com.
+Luckily there are many rental car companies in Cornwall, so you can pick up a rental here even if you don’t road trip into Cornwall.
+Find the best prices and book in advance with Discover Cars.